Analysis of a Deep Learning Model for 12-Lead ECG Classification Reveals Learned Features Similar to Diagnostic Criteria: Methods

 \subsection{Physiological Introduction}

 An ECG measures electrical activity on a patient's skin to monitor his/her cardiac cycle.
-It is a routine measurement in clinical settings, especially in emergency care as it allows a fast, accurate, and comfortable assessment of key clinical parameters.
+It is a routine measurement in clinical settings, especially in emergency care as it allows a fast, accurate and comfortable assessment of key clinical parameters.
 Standard parameters derived from ECGs include heart rate, lengths between different peaks and waves, as well as the heart's electrical axis.
 Differences of these parameters to normal values can be interpreted as abnormalities, substantiating diagnoses.
-The acquisition of ECGs differs in length (resting: $10$s, Holter: $24$h) and circumstances (resting vs. exercise).
+The acquisition of ECGs differs in length, e.g. $10$ s in acute care or $24$ h for Holter measurements, as well as circumstances, such as resting or exercise.

 Raw ECG data is measured at equally-spaced points in time (samples) in units millivolt (mV) from multiple directions (leads) which are computed from differences in electrical potentials measured in two distinct electrodes.
 A standard resting ECG uses $10$ electrodes, resulting in $12$ leads, including six chest leads and six limb leads derived from electrodes on each arm and the left leg.